Polycarp: Theology

 Polycarp's letter to the Philippians only mentions presbyters and deacons, which indicates the church at Philippi was led by a plurality of "elder-bishops", which would imply a different ecclesiastical polity than what is found in Ignatius of Antioch's letters.
 Against this, according to Steinhauser, the letter does not offer concrete evidence that the Philippian church viewed presbyters and bishops as synonyms, though still admitting that the letter still raises questions about the polity of the early church.
 Steinhauser hypothesized that there was possibly a temporary vacancy in the Philippian church.

 Polycarp was a Quartodeciman.
 According to Eusebius, Polycarp claimed that he celebrated Easter on the 14th of Nisan with John the Apostle.
 Polycarp appears to make heresy a more serious issue than immorality.
 Polycarp calls immoral people to repent but called the false teachers "firstborn of Satan."

 Polycarp stated, "I have served him [Christ] eighty-six years and in no way has he dealt unjustly with me."
 Proponents of infant baptism have argued that this quote shows Polycarp being baptized as an infant, the argument being that if Polycarp was a servant of Christ for 86 years, he would have been a servant of Christ from infancy, suggesting infant baptism.
-However, Credobaptists such as Schoedel William have offered a different interpretation of the words of Polycarp, stating that the quote is ambiguous as regards to baptism, and that Polycarp can be understood as meaning by paraphrasing: "I have always served Jesus and I am not going to cease even at the age of 86."
+However, Credobaptists such as Schoedel William have offered a different interpretation of the words of Polycarp, stating that the quote is ambiguous as regards baptism, and that Polycarp can be understood as meaning by paraphrasing: "I have always served Jesus and I am not going to cease even at the age of 86."